wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires November 21, 2020              [Page 11]
+Kumari & Doyle          Expires December 10, 2020              [Page 12]

-Internet-Draft            Secure Device Install                 May 2020
+Internet-Draft            Secure Device Install                June 2020

    emailing configuration files and asking a third-party to copy and